bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Or better yet, you can just be Sipa and just do both.
 Talk to yourself.
 Be fine.

+Speaker 1: 00:59:15

-Thank you for joining us, Sergey, and excited to have you on the podcast here and have you at Jain Code.
+Thank you for joining us, Sergey, and excited to have you on the podcast here and have you at Chaincode.

 Speaker 0: 00:59:24